Lola-boye/The-Maze/README.md

 # The Maze

+By: Mary Ajiboye

-The Maze is a 3D Maze game that uses ray casting to render a 2D map into a 3D navigable world!
+The Maze is a 3D Maze game that uses raycasting to turn a 2D view into 3D with easier navigation

 The Maze was written was written in C ussing SDL2 library.
 Deveploment was performed using Ubuntu 14.04 LTS - gcc (Ubuntu 4.8.4-2ubuntu1~14.04) 4.8.4